Meridanus/fabric_xp_storage_1.18/README.md

 https://www.curseforge.com/minecraft/mc-mods/xp-obelisk

 ## License

-This template is available under the CC0 license.
+This mod is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.